 How To Use Abyssinian Oil On Hair

 - As An Overnight Treatment: Saturate the hair strands with Abyssinian oil and cover the head with a shower cap.
 Leave it overnight and wash off the next day.
-This overnight treatment conditions the hair and prevents breakage.
+This overnight treatment conditions the hair, prevents breakage, and may aid hair growth.

 - As Pre-Shampoo Treatment: Apply Abyssinian oil to the hair.
 Wrap a warm towel around the head and leave it on for at least an hour.
 Wash your hair with a mild shampoo.
 This pre-shampoo treatment prevents dryness.

 - As A Heat Protectant: Apply a few drops of Abyssinian oil to damp hair strands and blow dry your hair.
 You can also apply a few drops of the oil to the hair right before using any heat styling tools, like straighteners or curling tongs, to prevent heat damage.

 Abyssinian oil has recently emerged as an alternative to many popular hair care oils, especially argan oil.
 Due to its immense hair care benefits, many beauty enthusiasts have started using it regularly as an effective hair treatment.
 Here is a comparison of the two oils to help you decide which is better for your hair.

 Abyssinian Oil Or Argan Oil: Which One Is Better?

 |Comparing Factors||Abyssinian Oil||Argan Oil|